life-itself/web3/guide/main.md

 The guide is split into 3 sections:

 * **Full Analyses** provide comprehensive and authoritative analyses of the biggest claims being made in the space
-* **Analysis Notes** are detailed analysis notes from our deep dive conversations, which have not yet been formatted into full analyses.
+* **Deep Dive Notes** are detailed analysis notes from our deep dive conversations, which have not yet been formatted and expanded into full analyses.
 [You can help!](/meta/editing.md)
 * **FAQs** are brief responses to some common questions asked about crypto and web3.
 They form a useful starting point for further research, such as reading their references in our [library.](https://web3.lifeitself.org/library)